Don Grolnick

 Don Grolnick (September 23, 1947 – June 1, 1996) was an American jazz pianist, composer, and record producer.
 He was a member of the groups Steps Ahead and Dreams, both with Michael Brecker, and played often with the Brecker Brothers.
-As a session musician, he recorded with John Scofield, Billy Cobham, Roberta Flack, Harry Chapin, Dave Holland, Bette Midler, Marcus Miller, Bob Mintzer, Linda Ronstadt, David Sanborn, Carly Simon, J. D. Souther, Steely Dan, and James Taylor.
+As a session musician, he recorded with John Scofield, Billy Cobham, Roberta Flack, Harry Chapin, Dave Holland, Chuck Mangione, Bette Midler, Marcus Miller, Bob Mintzer, Linda Ronstadt, David Sanborn, Carly Simon, Barry Manilow, JD Souther, Steely Dan, and James Taylor.

 Career

-Grolnick was born in Brooklyn and grew up in Levittown, New York.
+Grolnick was born in Brooklyn and grew up in Levittown, New York, the only child of Muriel Grolnick (1927–1997) and Lester Grolnick (1922–2009).
+Grolnick was Jewish.
 He began his musical life on accordion but later switched to piano.
 His interest in jazz began as a child when his father took him to a Count Basie concert, and soon after they also saw Erroll Garner perform at Carnegie Hall.
 He attended Tufts University with a major in philosophy.

 After he left Tufts, he formed the jazz-rock band Fire & Ice with Ken Melville on guitar and Stuart Schulman, his friend since childhood, on bass guitar.
 They were the opening act for B.B.
 King, The Jeff Beck Group, and the Velvet Underground at Boston clubs like the Boston Tea Party and The Ark.
 This was Grolnick's first foray into rock and blues as a performer, and he began to write within the medium as well.
 Grolnick moved back to New York in 1969 and joined Melville in the jazz fusion band "D".
 He toured with Linda Ronstadt in 1977 and again in 1984 when she was performing American standards with Nelson Riddle and his orchestra.
+In their liner notes to the 1999 reissue of The Royal Scam, Donald Fagen and Walter Becker state "...Don Grolnick keyboard vamps so solid you could set your watch by them."

 Grolnick died at the age of 48 on June 1, 1996 from Non-Hodgkin lymphoma.
 His cremated remains are interred in the columbarium at Fort Hill Cemetery in Montauk, New York.